 Improve your knowledge on anything from programming to business skills with Lynda.com’s huge range of professional video courses.

 When using the Arduino IDE to program Arduino or Arduino-like microcontrollers, there are 4 basic sections that each sketch should have.
-They are the comment section, the library import section, the setup section and the loop section.
+They are the comment section, the variables section, the setup section and the loop section.

 22 June 2018